-Congratulations to our masters students and PhD researchers who are graduating this week, becoming alumni of a top ten University!
+Congratulations to our masters and PhD students who are graduating this week, becoming alumni of the 2018 University of the Year

-One hundred and thirty students from the Lancaster Environment Centre are graduating on Wednesday, including the second cohort from the Graduate School for the Environment, which brings together three of the world’s foremost environmental research organisations.
+Nearly 150 students from the Lancaster Environment Centre are graduating on Wednesday, including the first from the Graduate School for the Environment, which brings together three of the world’s foremost environmental research organisations.

 Prizes are being awarded to the Lancaster Environment Centre’s top performing students:

-- Keith Beven Hydrology Prize: Evan Bett, MSc Sustainable Water Management
+- Keith Beven Hydrology Dissertation Prize: Michael Barrow